Research

 Key questions are

-Our hypothesis is that to make more efficient T cell therapy for solid cancers these T cells need to persist in the body for years and be able to tackle harsh tumour microenvironments.
-We believe more homogenous T cells with stem-cell like properties could be far more resilient under such conditions than the T cells we produce today.
+Our hypothesis is that to make more efficient T cell therapy for solid cancers these T cells need to persist in the body for years and be able to tackle harsh tumor microenvironments.
+We believe more homogenous T cells with stem-cell-like properties could be far more resilient under such conditions than the T cells we produce today.

 We have a large number of factors that we would like to test for the production of these T cells and will verify which type of properties the produced T cells have (phenotype, metabolism, cancer cell killing).